About tailored ads

 We work with ads partners to bring you more useful and interesting advertising content.
 For example, we may do this based on information that ad partners share with us.
 We hope that this increases the usefulness of Twitter Ads for you.

 Here’s one way it would work.
 Let’s say a flower shop wants to advertise a Valentine’s Day special on Twitter.
 They’d prefer to show their ad to floral enthusiasts who subscribe to their newsletter.
 To get the special offer to those people, who are also on Twitter, the shop may share with us hashed emails from their mailing list.
 We can then match that to a hash of emails that our users have associated with their accounts in order to show them a Promoted Tweet for the Valentine’s Day deal on Twitter.

 Another way this works is when a person visits the flower shop’s website.
 In that case, the shop may share with us information that we can then match to an account that may receive the Valentine’s Day offer.

 It’s up to you

-If you do not want Twitter to tailor ads based on our ad partners’ information, you can uncheck the box next to “Promoted content” in your account settings at any time:
+If you do not want Twitter to match your account to information shared by ad partners to tailor ads for you, you can uncheck the box next to “Promoted content” in your account settings at any time:

-In addition, Twitter supports Do Not Track (DNT).
-When you have DNT enabled in your browser, Twitter would not receive browser-related information from our ad partners for tailoring ads.
-Get more information on DNT, including how to enable it in your browser.
+Twitter also supports Do Not Track (DNT).
+When you have DNT enabled in your browser, Twitter does not match your account to browser-related information to tailor ads for you.
+Get more information on DNT here.

-You might also find these FAQ’s helpful.
+You might also find these FAQs helpful.